toeb/cmakepp/README.md

 [![biicode block](https://img.shields.io/badge/toeb%2Foo--cmake-DEV%3A0-yellow.svg)](https://www.biicode.com/toeb/oo-cmake)
 [![Project Stats](https://www.ohloh.net/p/oo-cmake/widgets/project_thin_badge.gif)](https://www.ohloh.net/p/oo-cmake)

-objects, methods, functions, maps, inheritance, parsers, lists, process management,  ...
 # Installing

+If you do not want to test - Download a release and include it in your cmake script file:

-Download the code and include `oo-cmake.cmake` in your `CMakeLists.txt` (or other cmake script) be sure to use an up to date version of cmake. `oo-cmake` requires cmake version `>=2.8.7`
+Or download the repository and include `oo-cmake.cmake` in your `CMakeLists.txt` (or other cmake script) be sure to use an up to date version of cmake. `oo-cmake` requires cmake version `>=2.8.7`

 # Usage